-Use of a 48 in. pull might include the following applications:
+A 48 in. pull box shall be used in the following applications, where feasible:

 - Placement at the ends of bridges

-- Where multiple/larger splice enclosures are used.
+- Where splice enclosures are used.

 - Interconnect applications in ODOT LA-ROW

-- Adjacent to communication cabinets.
+- Adjacent to communication or traffic signal controller cabinets.

-Pull box placement and drainage requirement shall conform to the requirements listed in Section 13.7.3 for 32 in. pull boxes.
+Pull box placement and drainage requirement shall conform to the requirements listed in Section 13.7.3.